-San Francisco, Calif.‑based mortgage technology startup Polly, recently rebranded from PollyEx, announced on Thursday that it raised $15 million in a Series A funding round led by seasoned venture capitalist firm 8VC.
+San Francisco, Calif.‑based mortgage technology start‑up Polly, recently rebranded from PollyEx, announced on Thursday that it raised $15M in a Series A funding round led by seasoned venture capitalist firm 8VC.
 Other investors in this round include Menlo Ventures, Conversion Capital, Meritech Capital, Fifth Wall, and Base10 Partners.

-Polly began as a mortgage loan trading exchange and launched a state-of-the-art Product and Pricing Engine (PPE) in September of 2020 - a bold strategy in an extremely competitive market that includes data and analytics giant Black Knight and its Optimal Blue PPE.
-According to the company, it is now processing tens of thousands of lock requests and nearly $3 billion in loans every month.
+Polly began as a mortgage loan trading exchange and launched a revolutionary Product and Pricing Engine (PPE) in September of 2020, a bold strategy in an extremely competitive market that includes data and analytics giant Black Knight and its Optimal Blue PPE.
+According to the company, it is now processing tens of thousands of lock requests and nearly $3B in loans every month.

 Polly previously integrated its Loan Trading Exchange with Freddie Mac's Cash‑Released XChange in 2020 and the GSE's Loan Selling Advisor in 2019, the year Polly was founded.
-The platform essentially uses cloud-based technology that connects buyers and sellers of mortgage loans through its API integration.
+The platform essentially uses cloud‑native technology that connects buyers and sellers of mortgage loans through its API integration.

 As part of this funding round, 8VC founding partner Alex Kolicich and Meritech Capital partner Max Motschwiller will join Polly's board of directors.
 Carmel said that he and Kolicich have known each other for some time, and it was in looking for ways to work together that eventually led to Polly's Series A. But 8VC is no stranger to the mortgage market.
 The firm invested in digital giants Qualia and Blend in previous years.
 Both companies achieved "unicorn" status in 2020.

 "There is a technology challenge that mortgage lenders and investors are not well positioned to solve on their own," explained Kolicich.
 "Polly's modern, data ‑driven platform is fundamentally changing the way the entire mortgage capital markets industry operates."